stallmanifold/scala-collections/README.md

-# Scala Parsec
+# Scala Collections
-A parser combinator library for Scala inspired by Megaparsec.
+A repository of additional scala collections.